nhsconnect/CareConnectAPI/pages/design/design_overview.md

 The following diagram explains the elements of APIs allowing the development of APIs:

-{% include custom/provide_api.svg %}

-NHS Digital is contributing to progressing the profile development (see Overview section).
-Invitations are open for the INTEROPen community to get involved and progress the wider developer ecosystem as defined above.

-# Contribute #

-This site is structured around Care Connect stakeholders including API users, developers and architects.
-Please get involved in the journey.

 <div style="text-align:center">{% include custom/provide_api.svg %}

 {% include custom/contribute.html content="Get in involved and contribute to the above API considerations "%}</div>